 Our problems can change when we view them through a new therapeutic lens.
 Is there something preventing you from living your life goals or finding happiness?
 Working with me, clients are empowered to make meaningful change in a safe and supportive environment.
-Together, we can explore what is holding you back from experiencing life the way you would like it to be.
+Together, we can explore what is holding you back from your life goals.

 I am experienced in helping clients with relationship struggles, anxiety, panic attacks, depression, and parenting challenges.
 My modalities for therapy include family systems, EMDR, mindfulness-based cognitive behavioral therapy, cognitive behavioral therapy (CBT), and interpersonal neurobiology.

 Are you overcome with anxiety in work or life situations?
-When you think about where you are in life, is there a feeling of overwhelmed or fear?
 Are you struggling with cooperation from your children?
 Do you find it hard to emotionally regulate while trying to communicate with your partner or as a parent?
 There are many ways we can problem solve together to help increase positive interactions with the most important areas in your life.